A Guide to Favorite Person Relationships (for BPD)

 — man with BPD

-Signs of a BPD FP / Favorite Person
+Signs of a BPD FP / BPD Favorite Person

-3. Feeling like they are being put on a pedestal
+3. Feeling like you are being put on a pedestal.

-4. Receiving an excessive amount of attention or affection
+4. Receiving an excessive amount of attention, praise or affection.

-5. Noticing that the individual may become overly dependent on them for emotional support or reassurance
+5. Noticing that the individual may be overly dependent on you for emotional support or reassurance.

-6. Finding themselves in frequent arguments, especially if their actions trigger feelings of abandonment from the other person
+6. Finding yourselves in frequent arguments, especially when your actions trigger feelings of abandonment.

-7. Seeing drastic changes in behavior where one moment they might be adored and appreciated, then suddenly devalued and criticized the next
+7. Seeing drastic changes in their behavior: one moment you might be adored and appreciated, then suddenly devalued and criticized the next.

-8. Discovering an obsession-like attachment to them that could feel suffocating at times
+8. An obsession-like attachment to you that may feel suffocating at times.

-9. Witnessing extreme jealousy when around other people or things
+9. Extreme jealousy when you’re around other people or things.

-10. Feeling pressure to constantly reassure the individual about their worth
+10. Feeling pressure to constantly reassure them of their worth.

 (Read ‘What Happens During a BPD Episode’)